tsgates/arch-wiki-markdown/wiki/Emacs.md

     M-80 %

+> Indentation

-===Indentation Indentation is usually performed with either <TAB>, to indent a single line, or with C-M-\, to indent a region.
+Indentation is usually performed with either <TAB>, to indent a single line, or with C-M-\, to indent a region.
 If the region is active (i.e. highlighted), then <TAB> will also indent region.

 Exactly how text is indented usually depends on the major-mode which is active.
 Major-modes often define indentation styles specialising in